Licence and registration application information for companies that deal in precursor chemicals.

 To make an import/export authorisation application, you will need to apply via the NDS website.

 See the detailed guide on controlled drugs for more information on how to apply.

 Following the recent consultation on charges for controlled drug licences and precursor chemical licences, registrations and authorisations, charges will be applied to import/export license applications as follows:

 |Activity requiring authorisation||Application fee|

-We have published information for those wishing to trade in drug precursor chemicals after Britain leaves the EU on 29 March 2019.
+We have published information for those wishing to trade in drug precursor chemicals after Britain leaves the EU.

 Companies who don’t presently hold the requisite domestic drug precursor chemical licenses or registrations are strongly encouraged to apply to register as a user of the drug licensing portal.
-If your registration is approved, you should submit an application as early as possible as licenses might be required after 29 March 2019.
+If your registration is approved, you should submit an application as early as possible as licenses might be required after the UK leaves the EU.